alexanderjuxoncobb/BlogApp/README.md

 # BlogApp - Full Stack Blogging Platform

 BlogApp is a comprehensive, modern blogging platform built with a React frontend and Node.js backend.
 It features separate client applications for regular users and administrators, allowing for a complete content management experience.

-To try the app, create an account here: https://blog-api-top-production.up.railway.app/
+To try the app, create an account [here](https://blog-api-top-production.up.railway.app/).

 To view the restricted access Admin Dashboard you can log in using:
-- username: admin@admin.com
+- username: `admin@admin.com`
-- password: adminpassword
+- password: `adminpassword`

 ## Features